guissmo/blog/src/content/blog/degoogling-2024-alternatives-to-google-that-i-am-using.md

 ---
 title: "DeGoogling 2024: Alternatives to Google That I'm using"
 layout: "/src/layouts/PostLayout.astro"
-category: Recommendations
+category: Stuff I Use
 author: guissmo
 date: 2024-06-09T09:18:14+00:00
-description: I list down good not-so-expensive paid services that I use to make my life less dependent on Google.
+description: I list down good not-so-expensive paid services such as Kagi, Immich, and Mailbox.org, that I use to make my life less dependent on Google.
 slug: degoogling-2024-alternatives-to-google-that-i-am-using
 math: true
 tags: